MikesonZhang/Nimby-Rails-Mod.txt-File-Tools/README.md

 可以断网运行哦！

-en:
+Instructions:

-This is the mod configuration file editor of NIMBY rails, a railway game in steam.
+en: This is the mod configuration file editor of NIMBY rails, a railway game in steam.
 The configuration file editor uses pure JS syntax and uses HTML + CSS + JS + jQuery + a little Vue In essence, it is a string splicing tool, which only adds the UI part of the page.

 You can disconnect the network and run!

+First step : Fill in all parameters
+Step two : Click Generate
+Step three : Click Copy
+Step four : Copy to mod Txt document

+Over

 -------Development log

 Author:MikesonZhang
 UI-English Translator:Ka
 Nationality:China